arnobt78/HealthCare-Template-5--Javascript/README.md

 ## Conclusion

-MEDIBuddy is a clean, modern, and fully responsive landing page template perfect for healthcare and medical service websites.
+This is a clean, modern, and fully responsive landing page template perfect for healthcare and medical service websites.
 It’s easy to understand, extend, and adapt for your own projects or as a teaching resource.

 ---